 Fractures are serious and, in most cases, you will require casting, physical medicine, physical therapy and surgery to address the damage to the bone.
 If your bones do not heal or fuse after treatment for a car or truck accident you may face permanent injuries.
 If you have broken or fractured a bone in a car collision it usually will be classified as:

-In central Florida, most Orlando car accident lawyers will tell you there is a four-year deadline (with some exceptions) to resolve your case.
+In central Florida, most Orlando car accident lawyers will tell you there is a two-year deadline (with some exceptions) to resolve your case.
 While that is legally true in most cases, some people who are injured may take over ten years to resolve their matter and others could settle within weeks or less!
 Every case is different.
-If someone has ongoing treatment that may last for more than four years, it may be advisable for a lawyer in some cases to file a lawsuit thereby tolling the statute of limits beyond four years.
+If someone has ongoing treatment that may last for more than two years, it may be advisable for a lawyer in some cases to file a lawsuit thereby tolling the statute of limits beyond two years.
 In this scenario, a client may end up getting the treatment they need and then later settle their case for the most amount of money after they have gotten ALL their treatment conducted.
 Most smaller cases usually resolve within six months to a year.
 Once the client has finished treatment and the lawyer has collected all the records, bills, evidence the case may be ready to be resolved.
 Once you finish treatment, an attorney will write a letter to the insurance company called a demand or offer to settle and begin to negotiate the case on your behalf.
 Good lawyers will never settle a case quickly unless they are sure they are getting maximum value for their client in an auto case.

 If you are in a car or truck accident, you may be in complete and total shock at first.
 Your adrenaline is in hyperdrive and you may not fully comprehend what has transpired and the potential impact it may have on your mental health.
 In fact, if you sustained a serious physical injury it is more likely than not, you are just processing how to get immediate help to stop your pain or to figure out how to get emergency help to the scene.
 After three decades of helping car accident victims, we have noticed a pattern among people who have been injured.
 Here are some of the common mental and emotional issues related to car accidents along with some of our suggestions on how to cope: